dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

 ## 4) ITSM integration (only once)

-`deploy` Alerting Profile and Auto Tag for ITSM integration => run only once.
-This template will create :
+`json` this template will create :
  - alerting profile : `ITSM_integration_SLO_alerts_notification` for burn rate and error budget alerts
  - alerting profile : `ITSM_integration_problems_notification` with delay for persistent problems
  - auto tag : `ITSM` on synthetic
  - auto tag : `SLO` on frontendservice used by the step 5)

+`env.sh` setup the variables
-`en.sh` adjust the delay of alerting profile (optionnal)
+- adjust the delay of alerting profile (optionnal)

+`deploy` run only once by tenant

        . env.sh
        ./monaco deploy -e=environments.yaml ITSM_integration

 ## 5) SLO alert (for each application based on management zone)

-`deploy` SLO and Metric Events configuration => run for each MZ application centric
-This template will create :
+`json` this template will create :
 - SLO : `[slo_prefix] - application - performance`
 - SLO : `[slo_prefix] - frontendservice - availability`
 - Metric Events : `[slo_prefix] - application - performance - fast burn alert`